Cisco Umbrella

 • Cisco Managed: Your bucket would look something like this: my-managed-bucket/abcd1234.
 Your Amazon S3 bucket name would then be my-managed-bucket.

-11. Enter the S3 Key Prefix.
+10. Enter the S3 Key Prefix.

 • The Key Prefix allows you to specify from what folder the logs should be collected.
-Learn more about prefixes here: https://docs.aws.amazon.com/AWSImportExport/latest/DG/ManipulatingS3KeyNames.html.
+Learn more about prefixes at: https://docs.aws.amazon.com/AWSImportExport/latest/DG/ManipulatingS3KeyNames.html.
 If you do not have any folders or subdirectories where the logs are stored, keep this field blank.

 • Cisco Managed: Your bucket would look something like this: my-managed-bucket/abcd1234, then your Key Prefix would then be abcd1234.
 Note that the / goes at the end of the prefix, and not the beginning.